ivargr/kage-indexing/Readme.md

 Note:

 * If the snakemake pipeline crashes, you might be left with used memory that is not freed.
 You can free this by running `kage free_memory`.
+* Feel free to reach out if anything doesn't seem to work as it should.
+This pipeline is under development and has been tested with human and yeast genomes.